jenseng/zomgbies/README.md

   reactive than other). when not retracking, continue current action/path
 * redo run loop and all timing stuff, i.e.
   * decouple render and use requestAnimationFrame (but just for rendering)
-  * no setTimeout except for main run loop
   * all timing/speed/etc. info in terms of ms, not in ticks ... then on slow machines we can have a higher nextTick if needed
 * better HUD